Administration & Professionals - "Red Shirt Staff"

 Here are the steps to securing your Conditional License from the Oregon Board of Examiners for Speech-Language Pathology before working with children at our camp.

-Camp Yakety Yak Staff
+Camp Yakety Yak Leadership Staff

 Camp Director